lucas-etzel/bookdown-template/README.md

 This project created by Lucas Etzel functions as a template for manuscript writing based on R Markdown and the [bookdown package](<https://bookdown.org/>) to create GitBook and Word document outputs.

-if submission_ready is set to TRUE, figures will be surpressed in word output, but be saved seperately, also a figure legend will be printed, and

-idea: use parametres in yaml main header, to specify whether ready for submission or not.
-Based on params, ensure template etc, creating seperate pages for the Tables or figure legends etc

 # Project structure

 ## Gitignore file